-http://valtioneuvosto.fi/en/implementation-of-the-government-programme/information; "Government Programme Monitoring Data", https://www.avoindata.fi/data/fi/dataset/hallitusohjelman-seurantadata; Valtioneuvoston kanslia, "Jyrki Kataisen ja Alexander Stubbin hallitusohjelmien loppuseuranta 2015", http://valtioneuvosto.fi/documents/10184/321857/Hallitusohjelmien+loppuseuranta+032015.pdf/44d7de02-958c-4b1c-8633-201038a0f2f5 Hungary Score 9 In Hungary, there is no regular formal monitoring of the institutional arrangements of governing in place.
-However, there is strong and rather comprehensive oversight of the working of the state apparatus from the top down, measured against the political will of the leadership, and the government has been quick to change any institutional arrangements it has deemed to be politically dangerous.
-The Orbán governments underperform with regard to coherent policy planning, but react quickly to failures in individual political cases or in major policymaking mistakes.
-Public policy has often been very volatile, changing according to the government's current needs.
-There is a relatively high number of plenipotentiaries without the line-ministerial structures for specific issues.
-Overseeing them and integrating them into policymaking requires additional emphasis and may turn out to be counter-productive in the long run.
-New Zealand Score 9 Following from the change to a proportional electoral system in 1996, institutional arrangements in the core executive as well as executive-legislative relations and democratic decision-making have been regularly and effectively monitored.
+Score 9 Following from the change to a proportional electoral system in 1996, institutional arrangements in the core executive as well as executive-legislative relations and democratic decision-making have been regularly and effectively monitored.
 Although the first government under the new electoral system was a majority coalition, subsequent governments have lacked a parliamentary majority.
-Rather than assembling a formal coalition, the present National government followed the example of its immediate predecessor, the Labour government of Helen Clark, by keeping its support parties at arm's length from the cabinet.
-All 20 cabinet seats are held by National members.
-Two of the three support parties (United Future and the Maori Party) have been given ministerial portfolios outside of cabinet but within the larger executive.
-The solitary Act MP, a newcomer to Parliament, has been given the title of undersecretary (he declined a promotion to ministerial level in a December 2015 cabinet reshuffle).
-While each party is committed to providing the government with confidence and supply, it is free to oppose the government on all policy matters that lie outside its portfolio responsibilities.
-This governing arrangement has the dual benefit of limiting the influence of the small support parties while providing them with the ability to retain their separate political and electoral identity.
-One area of particular interest is the performance of the reformed electoral system.
-The Electoral Commission regularly commissions surveys to ascertain satisfaction with the way elections are organized, what the barriers to voting are and how to address these barriers.
-In the context of the general election in 2011, a referendum was held on whether to retain or replace the electoral system.
-A majority of 56% opted to keep the mixed-member proportional (MMP) system.
-Citation:
+Rather than assembling a formal coalition, the recent National government followed the example of its immediate predecessor, the Labour government of Helen Clark, by keeping its support parties at arm's length from the cabinet.
+All 20 cabinet seats were held by National members.
+Two of the three support parties (United Future and the Maori Party) were given ministerial portfolios outside of cabinet but within the larger executive.
+The only member of parliament from the Act party, a newcomer to parliament, was given the title of undersecretary (he declined a promotion to ministerial level in a December 2015 cabinet reshuffle).
+While each party was committed to providing the government with confidence and supply, it was free to oppose the government on all policy matters that lay outside its portfolio responsibilities.
+This governing arrangement had the dual benefit of limiting the influence of the small support parties while providing them with the ability to retain their separate political and electoral identity.